chellurikeshav/Group_Expense_Tracker/README.md

 ## Project Implementation Details -

-1. Keep everything in memory.
-No need to use a database.
+1. Kept everything in memory.
+Not used any database.
-2. Create REST API for all the 5 features
+2. Created REST API for all the 5 features
-3. The code should be clean and object oriented.
+3. The code is clean and object oriented.
-4. The system should be consistent always.
-If multiple people are trying to edit the same bill at the same time, we should take the edits one at at a time and the latest update should be applied.
+4. The system is consistent always.
+If multiple people are trying to edit the same bill at the same time, it take the edits one at at a time and the latest update should be applied.
 	For example - If inital expense is of Rs 100, and A is trying to update the bill to Rs 120, B is trying to update the bill to Rs 80, the system should apply updates sequencially and the balances should be consistent.
-[Hint - think about locking mechanisms to apply]

 ## --------------------------------------------------------------------------------------------------------